Lancelot-Zhang/Lancelot-Zhang/README.md

 # Hi there!

-This is Hongyi Zhang.
+This is Hongyi!

 My research focuses on Artificial Intelligence, Machine Learning, Mathematical Modeling, and Biomedical Informatics.